vuittont60/shardeum-docs/docs/node/run/validator.md

 Do you want to run the web based Dashboard? (y/n): y
 ```

-Set a password for dashboard access (optional)
+Set a password for dashboard access:

 ```shell
 Set the password to access the Dashboard: